drdataSpp/data_projects/Snowflake-Self_Learning/Readme.md

 	- Whenever a new database is created a 'public' schema is created by default along with 'information schema'.
 The information schema will hold the metadata information like tables, their column and data types.

+## Exercise 4: Creating a new Table in the Multi-cluster Warehouse

+- Open a worksheet, select the database and schema where you wish to create the table and use the CREATE TABLE SQL to create the new table.

+- To verify the table creation and metadata information, use `DESCRIBE TABLE {table_name};` sql.
+This shows all the column and column's information in that table.

+- If a table's column is created with a wrong datatype or name, we can either use ALTER TABLE sql to update the column, or use the new DDL but with `CREATE OT REPLACE TABLE` sql.